katmatt/katmatt-blogs/content/posts/GraalVM-cross-compile-gh-actions.md

         asset_name: cross-compile-demo_linux_amd64.zip
         asset_content_type: application/zip
 ```
-And this job references the `upload_url` output from our `create-release` job with the `${{ needs.create-release.outputs.upload_url }}` expression.
+And this job references the *upload_url* output from our *create-release* job with the `${{ needs.create-release.outputs.upload_url }}` expression.
 You can see the full workflow file here: [perform-release.yml](https://github.com/katmatt/cross-compile-gh-actions/blob/master/.github/workflows/perform-release.yml)

 ## Conclusion

 This article showed you how you can leverage github actions to cross-compile your Java program for different target architectures.
 The presented solution works with an easy setup.
 But it has a drawback too: Our workflow downloads the GraalVM distribution for each platform on each release.
 And releasing our simple demo program took already 5 minutes.

 But if you compare this solution with running the cross-compilation manually - across several computers or virtual machines - and if your release frequency is daily or weekly, then this article provides a good enough solution.
-And our proposed solution could be further simplified by using matrix builds or by cahing the downloaded GraalVM distribution, so feel free to improve this solution further!
+Our proposed solution could be further improved by using matrix builds or by caching the downloaded GraalVM distribution, so feel free to improve this solution further!

 You can find the source code for this article here: https://github.com/katmatt/cross-compile-gh-actions